justynjen/justynjenBlog1/_posts/2018-04-16-15-photos-to-inspire-you-to-visit-boston.md

 ![Flowers just down the road from the Paul Revere house in Boston Mass](/uploads/dsc07657-1.jpg)

 And just a few spring flowers to brighten the rest of your day!
 Now get to Boston right away!
 Let me know all your favorite things to do in Boston!
-I can't wait to go back.&nbsp;
+I can't wait to go back.